 POWs receive extensive training in a variety of topics including, but not limited to: alcohol and other drugs, sexual assault and intimate partner violence, stress management, mental health, nutrition and exercise, eating disorders, sexual health, sleep hygiene, and healthy relationships.
 Peer educators learn public speaking, group facilitation, and leadership skills.
 POWs collaborate with Resident Assistants, Peer Mentors, fraternity and sorority chapters, varsity athletic teams, and other student organizations to design and facilitate events and programs for the campus community.
 They are supervised by professional staff members from the Health and Wellness Department at Babson.

 Programs & Services

 Educational Programming & Workshops

 POW provides educational programs and workshops by request for student organizations, residence halls, and other groups.
-Visit the “Request a Program” page to see the list of available programs and access the request form.
+Email firstname.lastname@example.org to request a program.

 POW also facilitates Got Your BAC and Positive Consent workshops at fall and spring orientations for incoming first year, transfer, and exchange students.

 POWs are a private resource and trained to listen and help get students connected to more support.
 POWs are available to listen, answer questions, give information, talk to someone privately about a personal concern, and distribute safer sex products, sleep kits, and other materials.

 POW Party Grants

 Eating is a great way to reduce harms related to drinking alcohol.
 POW Party Grants fund food and water for student parties, whether or not alcohol is being served.
 Visit the POW Party Grant webpage to learn more.